m8522s/sentry-bash/README.md

-# Inofficial Sentry SDKs for Bash
+# Inofficial Sentry SDK for Bash